-Todays lottery in the States
+Lottery in the States in 2023

 Today, lotteries are established in 44 states, the District of Columbia, Puerto Rico, and the Virgin Islands.
 The most recent US lottery to be legalized was in Wyoming, where it began operation on July 1, 2013 although tickets were not sold for about a year.